 Regardless of our reason for saying no, it can feel impossible.
 Good news: you can learn to say no, stick with your no, and feel better for it.

-And fourth, reward yourself for your bravery, for taking your needs seriously, and for being a role model for your children.
-Before long, your children will need to learn to say no to you.
+- And fourth, reward yourself for your bravery, for taking your needs seriously, and for being a role model for your own children.
+Before long, your kids will need to learn to say no to you.
 You can start teaching them, by example, now.